 Second, the web-space also has several bad actors—hackers, phishers, and so on—and you need to exercise adequate caution while making BTC transactions.
 Third, take immense care with the receiver’s wallet address, so as to avoid irretrievable loss of your funds.

-Naturally, we can’t help but begin with one of the greatest allies and contributors of the global open-source movement.
+When listing who accepts Bitcoin, naturally, we can’t help but begin with one of the greatest allies and contributors of the global open-source movement.
 So much so, that today, it’s almost scary to imagine a wiki-less world, especially for researchers across domains and disciplines.
 Apart from the fact that it’s one of the largest encyclopedic platforms on the web, Wikipedia’s beauty lies in being completely user-supported.
 Donations are its primary revenue source, for which the platform accepts BTC, payable through BitPay.

 The Internet Archive—a digital repository of books, articles, audiobooks, and so on—is another popular open-source platform accepting donations in bitcoin (BTC) and bitcoin cash (BCH), among other cryptos.
 This non-profit organization is based in San Francisco, striving to ensure a ‘universal access to knowledge.’